 What we desire should not necessarily determine what we do

-Currently in Western society, sexual intimacy appears to be accepted as a recreational activity to be indulged in by two or more people, regardless of their sex, and in situations where there is no ongoing loving relationship or commitment.
-It might just result from a spur of the moment desire, sometimes fuelled by alcohol or drugs or loneliness.
+Currently in Western society, sexual intimacy appears to be accepted as a recreational activity to be experienced by two or more people, regardless of their sex, and regardless of whether there is any ongoing loving relationship or commitment.
 This is a long way from the lifelong, loving, committed relationship of marriage for which God designed sex.
 Sex is very precious and involves a unity, not only of our bodies, but also of our emotions and spirits.
 Using sex outside the way God has designed brings dangers to our physical, emotional and spiritual health.

 A desire to do something wrong is called a temptation.
 We are directed to flee from such temptations [2].
 There is a war going on in every Christian, between such temptations and the Holy Spirit who lives in us [3].
 Don’t be surprised if you still have sinful desires after conversion – in fact the Bible warns that our enemy, Satan, will attack us with such temptations.
 We are not to be victims of such wrong desires.
 By the power of God’s Spirit our desires can and will change as we prayerfully submit them to Him.